theelims/StrokeEngine/README.md

 ## Concepts
 StrokeEngine takes full advantage of the freedom a servo / stepper driven stroking or fucking machine can provide over fixed cam-driven designs.
 To this date there are only few commercial offerings using this advantage.
 And often so the implementation is rather boring, not utilizing the full possibilities of such a linear position drive.

-Unter the hood it uses the fabulous [FastAccelStepper](https://github.com/gin66/FastAccelStepper) library to interface stepper or servo motors with commonly found STEP / DIR interfaces.
+Under the hood it uses the fabulous [FastAccelStepper](https://github.com/gin66/FastAccelStepper) library to interface stepper or servo motors with commonly found STEP / DIR interfaces.

 Understanding the underlying concepts will help you to get up and running with StrokeEngine faster.